 The Dunn and Dunn Learning Styles Inventory Model.

-Dunn and Dunn Learning Styles Inventory And Learning Environments.
+Learning Styles Learning Environments.

 By creating the best learning environment for your learner, you can improve your child’s learning.
 Important things such as lighting, quietness, timing, the learning environment, solitary or group learning, etc., affect your child’s learning.
 By paying attention to the details, you can create the best learning environment for your child.